canonical/ubuntu-boards-documentation/how-to/milk-v-mars-cm.rst

 UART console
 ============

-The :term:`UART` is available via the :term:`GPIO` connector.
+The :term:`UART` is available on the Waveshare CM4-IO-BASE-A board via the :term:`GPIO` connector.
 Assuming the typical coloring of USB to :term:`TTL` serial adapters the following connections have to be made:

 =========== ==========
 Board       Adapter